MicrosoftDocs/IntuneDocs.es-es/intune/device-compliance-get-started.md

 Remember that you need to implement conditional access policies in addition to compliance policies in order for access to company resources to be blocked.--->

 ## <a name="prerequisites"></a>Requisitos previos

-Para usar las directivas de cumplimiento de dispositivos se requiere lo siguiente:
+Para usar las directivas de cumplimiento de dispositivos, asegúrese de lo siguiente:

 - Use las siguientes suscripciones: